mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-09-Password-Policy-and-Account-Lockout-Hardening/README.md

 The biggest takeaway is that configuration alone is not proof.
 Effective policy validation and real account lockout testing are what prove the control is working.

-This lab also showed how authentication policy directly affects user experience and help desk operations.
+This lab also showed how authentication policy directly affects user experience and Help Desk operations.

 ---